 Taxes in Retirement.
-Tax Rules That Await You in Your “Golden” Years.
+Tax Rules That Await You in Your Retired Years.

-Retirees face new tax issues when they stop working (or start working part-time).
-And it affects you whether or not you change tax brackets.
+Retirees face new tax issues when they stop working or shift to working part-time.

-Once retired, many of us will have less income than we had during our peak working years.
-And that implies lower taxes, but most also will have multiple sources of income.
-And that complicates tax payments for those who are used to a single source of income.
-There will be Social Security income, required minimum distribution income from tax-advantaged retirement accounts and perhaps other income from investments, property, freelance or part-time work, etc.
+Once retired, you are likely to have less income than you had during your peak working years.
+And that implies lower taxes, but most will also have multiple sources of income.
+And that complicates tax payments for those who are used to a single source coming from their employer.
+There will be Social Security income, required minimum distribution income from tax-advantaged retirement accounts, and perhaps cash flow coming from investments, rental property, pensions, annuities, freelance or part-time work, etc.

-So, instead of getting a single paycheck with various withholdings done by an employer, many retirees will be required to make quarterly payments themselves or set up their tax withholding directly from their pensions and IRA distributions.
+Instead of getting a single paycheck with tax withholding done by an employer, many retirees will be required to make quarterly payments or set up their tax withholding directly from their pensions and IRA distributions.

-Because your sources of income will probably be more diverse than when you were working, and each source of income comes with a distinct set of tax rules, taxes in retirement may be a bit more complicated than when you were working.
-Although this is unfortunate, knowledge of these nuances and the optimal timing of withdrawals are critical.
-With a little education and some strategic planning, you can make the best of it and minimize your taxes and your hassles while you enjoy your retirement lifestyle.
+Because your sources of income will probably be more diverse than when you were working, and each source of income comes with a distinct set of tax rules, taxes in retirement may be more complicated than when you were working.
+Knowledge of the nuanced rules and the optimal timing of withdrawals will help you pay the least amount possible and avoid any under-withholding penalties.
+With strategic planning, you can make the best of it and minimize your taxes while you enjoy your retirement lifestyle.

 Of course, you want to maximize your income while paying the lowest possible amount of taxes on that income.
 If you’re approaching retirement, say five years out, it behooves you to take a close look at your future income sources and the amount of taxes you will have to pay in retirement.
-Then you can budget accurately, plan your withdrawal strategy (“decumulation” planning) and start contemplating making regular tax withholding payments.
-Just that last fact, the prospect of paying quarterly taxes, requires a significant shift in thinking for most of us.
+Then you can budget accurately, plan your withdrawal strategy (“decumulation” planning) and determine if you will need to make regular tax withholding payments.
+Just that last fact, the prospect of paying quarterly taxes, requires a significant shift in thinking for many.

 Let’s take a look at the different types of retirement income you may receive and their associated taxes.

-The amount that is taxable (anywhere from zero to 85%) depends on how much income you have in addition to Social Security.
+The portion of benefits that is taxable depends on how much income you have in addition to Social Security.
 The IRS calls this other income “combined income.”
 Money from pensions, part-time jobs, 401(k)s, investments, rental income, etc. falls into this bucket.
 For example, retirees with a high amount of monthly pension income will likely pay taxes on 85% of their Social Security benefits.

 The IRS provides a tax worksheet where you plug your combined income into a formula to determine how much of your Social Security benefits will be taxable each year.

-A note about Social Security benefits and geography: Where you live during retirement determines how your Social Security benefits will be taxed at the state level.
+So far we have been talking about federal taxation.
+Where you live during retirement determines how your Social Security benefits will be taxed at the state level.
 You may live in one of the 28 states (or Washington, DC) that doesn’t tax Social Security income or you may consider moving to one of them – for at least 183 days per year (the “in residence” cutoff) — when the time comes.
 Keep in mind some states make up for the loss of revenue on income taxes, including those on Social Security benefits, with other taxes, like higher property taxes.

-With the exception of Roth IRA withdrawals, all other income from retirement accounts is taxed in some way.
-Once you are 70½, you are required to start withdrawing money from your retirement plan accounts each year.
-This includes ordinary IRAs as well as 401(k) plans, 403(b) plans, and 457 plans.
-The government requires you to take the Required Minimum Distribution (RMD), so it can (finally) collect taxes on this income.
+With the exception of Roth IRA withdrawals, withdrawals from retirement accounts are taxed in some way.
+Once you are 72, you are required to start withdrawing money from your retirement plan accounts each year.
+These required distributions must come from ordinary IRAs as well as 401(k) plans, 403(b) plans, and 457 plans.
+The government requires you to take the Required Minimum Distribution (RMD), so it can collect taxes on this income.
 If you do not withdraw the required amount each year, you will be subjected to stiff penalties.
-For example, the IRS imposes a 50% tax penalty on amounts that are not properly disbursed from your 401(k).
+For example, the IRS imposes a 50% tax penalty on amounts that are not properly disbursed from your 401(k) or IRA.

 The amount of tax you pay on these accounts depends on the total amount of income and deductions you have and what tax bracket you are in for that year.
 For example, if you have a year with more deductions than income (such as a year with a lot of medical expenses), then you may not have to pay tax on withdrawals for that year.

-Roth IRAs disbursements are not taxed because those contributions are taxed when they are made to the retirement account.
+Roth IRAs disbursements are not taxed because you do not receive a tax deduction for the contributions to the Roth.
+Since the contributions were already taxed, so they are not taxed again upon withdrawal.
 The investment income earned inside a Roth is tax-free and at retirement, withdrawals are not taxed.
 To withdraw tax-free, you must wait until you are at least 59½.
 Roth IRAs do not have required distributions, so you can let the money grow tax-free for your whole life if you want.
 Then Roth accounts pass tax-free to your beneficiaries.
-(Roth beneficiaries do have to take required distributions from the Roth because Uncle Sam is not going to let the money grow tax-free forever!)
+(Note: Non-spouse Roth IRA beneficiaries do have to take required distributions from the Roth accounts.)

-For most, benefits from pensions and annuities (see below) are fully taxed.
+Most of the time benefits from pensions and annuities are fully taxed.
 As with IRAs and 401(k)s, there’s a simple rule of thumb to predict whether you will have to pay taxes in retirement on pension and annuity income.
 If the money went into the fund – either by you or your employer — before it was taxed, it will be taxed when you withdraw it.
 Most pensions accounts are funded with pre-tax income, which means the entire amount of your defined annual pension income will be included on your tax return as taxable income each year.

 However; in the unusual circumstance that you funded a portion of your own pension account with after-tax dollars, then that portion of your benefit will not be taxed.
-As a convenience, you have the option of having taxes withheld directly from your pension checks (less painful).
+As a convenience, you have the option of having taxes withheld directly from your pension checks.

 Tax rules for annuities purchased with after-tax dollars–those not part of an IRA or another retirement account–are determined by the type of annuity you own: